bilaltas/CodeKit-Free/README.md

 # Custom Codes Wordpress Plugin

 Your custom SASS, CSS, JS and PHP customizations in same directory with the best advanced code editor CodeMirror!
-You don't even have to enable the child-theme of your themes if you use this plugin.
+Just "Command + S" to save and more.
+You don't even need to enable the child-theme of your themes if you use this plugin.
 It also has responsive breakpoints to write specific CSS for each mobile device.

 ## Installation